tdayris/snakemake-wrappers/docs/_build/html/_sources/meta-wrappers/fastq_screen_indexer.rst.txt

         wrapper:
             "bio/bowtie2/build"

-Note that input, output and log file paths can be chosen freely.
+Note that input, output and log file paths can be chosen freely, as long as the dependencies between the rules remain as listed here.
+For additional parameters in each individual wrapper, please refer to their corresponding documentation (see links below).

 When running with

 .. code-block:: bash